Esri/idp/Documentation/OpenID/AWS Cognito.md

 # OpenID Connect configuration using AWS Cognito

+> [!NOTE]
+> This guide is meant to be used a proof of concept.
+Please follow instructions in the AWS Cognito documentation for deploying
+> a commercial\production quality OpenID Connect provider using AWS Cognito.

 1. Sign in to the AWS Management Console.

 2. Create a new user pool